 Auto Product Liability Issues

-Injured victims can file an auto product liability claim against the automaker and the supplier of the defective product.
+Injured victims of faulty airbags can file an auto product liability claim against the automaker and the supplier of the defective product.
 Family members who have lost a loved one as the result of a defective product can file a wrongful death claim seeking compensation for damages such as medical expenses, funeral costs, lost future income and loss of love and companionship.
-An experienced auto product liability lawyer will be able to advise injured victims and their family members regarding their legal rights and options.
+An experienced auto product liability lawyer can advise injured victims and their family members regarding their legal rights and options.